bitcoinvsalts/react-native-firebase-starter/README.md

 ```
 yarn run ios
 ```
-You might need to add a Signing Team for MyApp and MyApptest to build it.
+You might need to add a Signing Team for NewApp and NewApptest to build it.

 ###To run the app on an iOS simulator: